 Water & Wastewater

-The City of Saskatoon is embarking on the a large-scale water and wastewater rehabilitation project.
+The City of Saskatoon is embarking on the 2017 Water Main, Sanitary Lining and Lead Water Pipe Replacement Initiative, a large-scale water and wastewater rehabilitation project.

 Saskatoon has one the safest water supplies in North America.
 We take pride in the quality of our water supply, and are committed to ensuring all precautions are taken to keep our citizens safe when work or construction is occurring on the water supply system.